What Is Ownership Interest In A Property?

 As you pursue a form of ownership, keep these rights in mind.

-Transferring Ownership Interest In A Property
+FAQs About Ownership Interest In Property

 If you have an ownership interest in a property, you can transfer that interest to someone else.
 Typically, you can use a quitclaim deed to make a smooth transfer of ownership interest.